 Boundary of thinking

-As the research progresses, a fundamental property of self-inquiry into consciousness becomes visible.
+As the research unfolds, a fundamental feature of self-inquiry into consciousness gradually becomes visible.
 The mind can analyze its own operations.
-However, any attempt to fully understand itself inevitably leads to a recursive structure: observation begins to analyze itself.
+Yet any attempt to understand itself completely inevitably leads to a recursive structure: observation begins to analyze observation itself.

-This reveals a fundamental limit: the mind can describe experience but it cannot replace experience with that description.
+At that point a fundamental limit becomes visible: the mind can describe experience, but it cannot replace experience with its description.

-At this level a distinction between two ways of experiencing becomes clear.
+At this level, a distinction between two modes of experience becomes discernible.

 Thinking — experience passes through the interpretation of the mind.
 What happens is described, explained, compared, and evaluated.

-Direct experiencing — in this state attention is aimed not at explaining experience but at the experience that is occurring.
+Direct experiencing — in this state attention is directed not toward explaining experience, but toward the experience that is taking place.

-Any thinking is possible only inside experience, whereas experience is possible without thinking.
-The only thing that is directly available is the experience that is happening.
+Any thinking is possible only within experience, whereas experience is possible without thinking.
+What is directly available is only the experience that is taking place.

-Once this boundary becomes visible, the result of the research looks paradoxical: instead of a new system of knowledge, it reveals what has always been available directly — the experience of what is happening.
+Once that boundary becomes visible, the result of the research begins to look paradoxical: instead of a new system of knowledge, it reveals what has always been directly available — the experience of what is happening.

 This research pushes thinking to its limit.
-After that, thinking stops being necessary — like the “ladder” Ludwig Wittgenstein described: you climb it to throw it away.
+Beyond that point, thinking ceases to be necessary — like the “ladder” Ludwig Wittgenstein described: one climbs it only to throw it away.

 Critical remark